patrickgao0922/WeekPhotos/README.md

 # Configuration

-## Step 1. run pod install to install all necessary pods
+## Step 1.
+Install Necessary Dependencies

+run pod install to install all necessary pods

-## Step 2 Add Imgur client id  into Config.xcconfig file
+## Step 2 Configure Imgur Client ID for the project

 There is a config file template called Config_Temp.xcconfig in directory WeekPhotos/Conig Files/ .